dilawar/ncbs/handbook/student_handbook.markdown

 this system except in the case of a true emergency.

 ## Helpdesk queries

 If it is a true emergency (such as a security problem, computer on fire, or power to lab gone for longer than the generator switchover) do not hesitate to call.
 Helpdesk responses are fast, but not instantaneous.
 All other requests are doubtless important, but should be made on the helpdesk system.

 The helpdesk is also a queue.
 Everybody's request is urgent, so if you are number 5 on the list, please be patient.

 The staff should always respond to your helpdesk request within a day.
 Even if the job is a big one that will take time, they should figure out what is to be done and get back to you with some details.

 The staff should categorize jobs for you.
 Category A jobs are the most common, and can be done within a day.
 Category B jobs require input from a local supplier or company representative, and should be done within a week.
 Category C jobs are occasional large jobs, such as major equipment breakdowns or orders that require off-site fabrication or imports.
 In this category, the helpdesk staff should keep you informed on a weekly basis as the job status evolves.
 The staff will try to make their best estimate for time, but remember that this estimate is based on dealers and other factors outside their control.

 ## Helpdesk records

 Every stage of the response will be documented in the helpdesk initial request, response, contacting vendors, vendor responses, tests and repairs, and final resolution.
 This is important for you to know what is going on, and for documenting the process.
 When the job is done, the helpdesk staff will contact you by email to ask if it may be resolved.
 You must reply to the same helpdesk email, to indicate whether or not the job may be marked as resolved.
 Please do so promptly.
 If another item has cropped up, don’t tag it on, but create a new helpdesk entry.
 An item may not be marked as resolved unless the requestor has been contacted and agrees that the item is resolved.
 We also encourage you to give feedback for each job resolved by the staff.
 This will help them improve their services.
 The records mean that staff is more accountable.
 All steps are on record.
-You can look at it at the intranet site helpdesk.ncbs.res.in.
+You can look at it at the intranet site
+<https://helpdesk.ncbs.res.in>.
 The records also mean that you are accountable.
 The dates of your request and its order are on record, as are any stages where you have changed your mind.
 If you have an issue about a policy matter, then do not take it up with the staff.
 Bring it to the Technical and Research Services committee.
 If you have an issue with how a response is proceeding, please check the job status.
 If you think that a step (say vendor referral) is unnecessary, by all means suggest an alternative.
 Be constructive.

 ## Interactions with the technical staff

- Be professional and courteous
-in all your interactions.
+Be professional and courteous in all your interactions.
 It is indeed upsetting when equipment fails, but it is absolutely incorrect to vent your annoyance on the staff (or on anyone else).
 They are, after all, trained professionals whose job is precisely to help you with these difficulties.
 We have a number of other policies in place for handling commonly occurring situations such as computer viruses, disk loss, equipment installation and so on.
 These policies have evolved based on our experiences and the necessity to keep warranty terms intact.
 Please do not be upset with the staff if they remind you that they are supposed to follow these policies.
 For example, they will frequently have to tell you that they are not authorized to install a computer or equipment themselves, although they are technically quite able to do so.
 This is because doing so will void warranty, which will be expensive for the lab in the long run.
 Please also note that the institute staff should not be called upon for working on personal equipment.
 In particular, laptops that you buy partly on your contingency grants are owned by you (you can take it when you leave), so it is inappropriate to ask the staff to fix them up for you.

 ## Where to go for help

 The Technical and Research Services Committee oversees these sections.
 Current members are Dr. Sandeep Krishna, Dr. Minhaj, Dr. Sanjay Sane;
 Dr. Akash Gulyani; Dr. Arati Ramesh; Mr. H. S. Venkataramana; Mr.
 Rengasamy; Mr. P.P.
 Ranjith (Secretary).

 # Library

 The library provides access to printed resources such as books and journals, as well as electronic journals and online databases, primarily for the use of faculty and staff on campus.
 The librarian is responsible for growing the library’s collection to reflect the interests of the campus academic community.
 The library staff and trainees help users make best use of these resources.

 ## Borrowing facilities

 Students may check out books or journals during working hours and should sign out the items at the library counter.
 A maximum of four books and two bound journals may be checked out at any time.
 Books are issued out for a maximum of two weeks and may be renewed if no reservations on the items are indicated.
 Bound journals may be issued out for a maximum of two days.
 The borrower bears responsibility for timely return.
 Fines will be charged on late return of books and journals.
 Unbound issues of journals are issued from the library for a maximum of two hours during normal working hours, with the permission of the librarian.
 Books and journals borrowed from the library may not be taken out of station.
 Occasionally, the librarian may request the return of an item that has been issued.
 The minimum period before a return can be requested is five days or a book and one day for a bound journals.
 Books and journals are placed “on reserve” which restricts their issue, if requested by course instructors.

 ## Use across other libraries

 The library obtains cards or tickets for the use of other libraries in Bangalore such as Indian Institute of Science Library, the British Library, etc. These are distributed by the librarian to users on written request, for limited use.
 If a user is found to abuse these privileges, they will be revoked.
 Users from other institution are allowed to use the library on production of a library access card, which will be issued on recommendation from the Dean.
 External users are not permitted to issue out library items, and are allowed to use the library only during office hours.

 ## Loss and defacement of books, journals and other library articles